 Crow's Feet

-Crow's feet are the fine lines and wrinkles that form around the outer corners of your eyes, often becoming more noticeable with age.
-If you’d like to smooth these lines and maintain a youthful appearance, we offer personalised treatments to suit your needs.
+Crow's feet are fine lines and wrinkles that form around the outer corners of your eyes, often becoming more noticeable with age.
+At Perfect Eyes Clinic, we offer personalised, non-invasive treatments to reduce the visibility of crow's feet.

 What is Crow's Feet?

-Wrinkles that appear at the outer corners of the eyes and extend towards the temples are commonly referred to as crow’s feet.
-The name “crow’s feet” originated from the way the lines spread out, resembling the shape of a crow’s claw or foot.
 The skin surrounding the eyes is thinner than in other facial areas, making it more fragile, which is why most people experience the first signs of ageing there.
-While crow’s feet and wrinkles around the eyes are a normal part of ageing, they are also one of the most prevalent concerns related to getting older.
+While crow's feet and wrinkles around the eyes are a normal part of ageing, they are also one of the most prevalent concerns related to getting older.

 Causes of Crow's Feet